 The final vinyl cover is more like the graphical equivalent of a hidden track at the end of a soundtrack (a thing Sonic likes to do on his Deluxe Editions every now and then).

 I was asked to come up with one final front and back art for a real, physical 10-inch vinyl copy of the score.
-It’s again based on my earlier mentioned design, but stripped-down from four to one record discs (which wasn’t easy, I tell you).
+It’s again based on my earlier mentioned design, but stripped-down from four to one single record disc (which wasn’t easy, I tell you).
 I almost feel a little sorry to have lost those colourful labels from the original back cover, but there was just no way to use them in this version.
 A strikingly posing Trilobite will have to make up for it and I think he’s doing pretty well.